JStonham/notes/README.md

 Stack Overflow is an online community where programmers of all abilities can share their knowledge, learn new skills and look for new opportunites.

-Programmers can build reputation points by asking questions and providing answers and can use these reputation points as currency to increase the likelihood of receiving useful answers to their questions.
+Programmers can build reputation points by asking questions and providing answers.
+They can use these reputation points to offer bounties to increase the likelihood of receiving useful answers to their questions.

 ## Locally running `checkstyle` in the command line

 To run checkstyle in the command line when using a Gradle build tool, use the command `./gradlew checkstyle`.
-If your repository has multiple packages you wish to run separately, append the name of the package.
-For example, if you have two packages called Main and Test:
+If your repository has multiple source directories, you will need to append the name of the source directory you wish to run `checkstyle` against.
+For example, if you have two source directories called Main and Test:

 `./gradlew checkstyleMain`